Yananwang1701QCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was light sensor and ananlog inputs.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as sensor light in corridor or doorway and toys.

 ### DIMMING AN LED USING A POTENTIOMETER ###